Financial Statements

 Executive Summary

-The McLennan Community College Foundation remains financially strong and stable, with total assets increasing to approximately $38.2 million in 2025 and net assets growing by $2.4 million year-over-year.
+The McLennan Community College Foundation's total assets increased to approximately $38.2 million in 2025, and net assets grew by $2.4 million year-over-year.
 The Foundation continues to rely heavily on investment income and donor-restricted funds, which make up the vast majority of its resources and support long-term initiatives such as scholarships, capital improvements, and educational programming.
-While overall expenses decreased in 2025—reflecting reduced capital spending—the organization maintained consistent programmatic impact.
+While overall expenses decreased in 2025, the organization maintained a consistent programmatic impact.
 However, liquidity declined due to the high proportion of restricted assets, meaning fewer funds are available for immediate operational use.
-Overall, the Foundation demonstrates solid financial growth, effective stewardship of donor funds, and a strong commitment to its educational mission.
+Overall, the Foundation demonstrates consistent financial growth, effective stewardship of donor funds, and a strong commitment to its educational mission.

 Auditor's Opinion